gussamer/lfot/README.md

     "logThings":false
     ```

-Increase the default list command buffer size to prevent max buffer errors when an org has too many members in one type
+#### Increase the default list command buffer size to prevent max buffer errors when an org has too many members in one type

-1.
+1. Add the following to the settings file mentioned above

     ```bash
     "maxBufferMBs":10
     ```

+___

 ## Use

 1. Check the help by running